sdeweese/physical-sandbox/README.md

     <!-- 1. **C9300 Standalone** (): -->

-1. **C9300L/C9300LM Stack** (4 devices divided into a 2-member C9300L-24U-4G stack and a 2-member C9300LM-24U-4Y stack): This guide you will be able to work with a C9300 stack running Cisco IOS XE 17.15 with NETCONF & RESTCONF enabled.
+1. **Switching Stack** (a 2-member C9300L-24U-4G stack, a 2-member C9300LM-24U-4Y stack, a 2-member C9200L-24P-4G stack and a 2-member C9200-24P stack): This guide you will be able to work with a stack running Cisco IOS XE 17.15 with NETCONF & RESTCONF enabled.

     The C9300L has fixed uplinks and supports mGig density of 12x10G and the C9300LM supports 8x10G.
 The C9300LM-24U-4Y has Stackable 24 x 10/100/1000 M UPOE ports; 4 x 25 GE SFP28 fixed uplink ports; PoE budget of 420 W with a single default 600 WAC power supply; supports StackWise-320.
 You may be curious about the differences between the C9300L and C9300LM.
 One of the major differences is the C9300L supports 1/10G/40G uplinks while the C9300LM supoorts 1/10G/25G uplinks.
 Note: There is no SSD for app-hosting use case.

     C9300L-24P-4
     ![C9300L-24P-4G](./imgs/C9300L-24P-4_Front.jpg)